Nicolealeyo/Fundi-platform/README.md

 - Customers and fundis can view all their bookings

 ✅ **Payment & Tracking**
-- Payment integration support (ready for Stripe/M-Pesa integration)
+- Payment integration support (M-Pesa integration)
 - Track payment status
 - View booking history and payment history